 Australian Veterinary Association VetEd approval is pending for 2 hours of continuing education development.

 The 2019/2020 wildfires put the plight of Australian wildlife and the realities of climate change on the international stage.
 This live, interactive, distance-learning event will consist of two, 1-hour seminars that explore the impact of Australian bushfires on wildlife.

 - Part 1, presented by Dr Talbot, explores the basics of patient assessment and triage as well as management of pain, smoke inhalation, and burns for the unique species found in Australia.
-The basis of the first part of this presentation is to provide information to veterinarians about assessing and treating Australian wildlife and the considerations that must be given to the unique species within Australia.
 Australian marsupials have some important differences compared to domestic animals and livestock, which some practitioners may not be aware of and may inadvertently do more harm than good when trying to help.
 The presentation will cover:

 - Personal safety